mono/website/docs/advanced/aot.md

 The Mono code generator can operate in two modes: Just-in-Time compilation or JIT, and Ahead-of-Time compilation or AOT.

 AOT compilation works in two stages.
 The first stage consists of precompiling the assemblies.
-As of Mono 1.2, this is a manual process that individual deployments must do.
+This is a manual process that individual deployments must do.
 The second stage is automatic, the Mono runtime will automatically load any precompiled code that you have generated.

-Generating AOT code from an assembly is very simple, just invoke the Mono runtime with the --aot flag, like this:
+Generating AOT code from an assembly is very simple, just invoke the Mono runtime with the `--aot` flag, like this:

 ``` bash
 mono --aot program.exe
 ```

 This will generate a file called "program.exe.so", which contains the native code that was precompiled by Mono for most of the IL methods.
-The --aot flag by default will limit itself to IL methods which will give you the most benefits, but will not compile absolutely everything you need.
+The `--aot` flag by default will limit itself to IL methods which will give you the most benefits, but will not compile absolutely everything you need.
 See below for more details.

 Although the JIT mode is very fast, and the default optimizations in Mono have been tuned to provide a good balance between optimizations and JIT speed, AOT compilation provides a few extra benefits: